kalabox/kalabox/CONTRIBUTING.md

 specific and can only be run locally due to VirtualBox inception problems on Travis.

+**IMPORTANT NOTE:** If you run tests on a machine that already has Kalabox installed it is most likely going to wipe away your currently installed version of Kalabox.
+For that reason please

+1. BE CAREFUL USING THIS!!!
+2. Make appropriate backups of your existing setup

 #### Running Tests

 Run all the tests via: